htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 ''''''''''''''''''''''''''''

-Understanding the configuration requires an understanding of ClassAd expressions, which are detailed in section \ `HTCondor's ClassAd Mechanism <../misc-concepts/classad-mechanism.html>`__.
+Understanding the configuration requires an understanding of ClassAd expressions, which are detailed in Section `HTCondor's ClassAd Mechanism <../misc-concepts/classad-mechanism.html>`_.
 :index:`condor_startd`

 Each machine runs one *condor_startd* daemon.
 Each machine may contain